Jump to: AGV Sport | Forcefield | Sidi | Vemar

 WHAT IS A JOULE OF ENERGY?

 The standards relevant to the motorcycle protectors make reference to impact energy of 50 joules.
 This is the amount of energy that strikes the protector when tested in a laboratory.
-The best analogy is it is like an average house brick weighing 2.5 kilos being dropped from 2 metres height.
+The best analogy is it is like an average house brick weighing close to six pounds being dropped from a height of six feet.

 WHAT IS A KILONEWTON?